-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Federal Financing Bank as of September 30, 2014 and 2013, and the results of its operations, changes in net position, and its cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Federal Financing Bank as of September 30, 2015 and 2014, and its results of operations, changes in net position, and its cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.